joaomilho/Enterprise/README.md

 ### Chapter 1: Comments

-The most important bit in the Enterprise™ are comments.
+The most important bits in the Enterprise™ are comments.
 There are 8 different types of comments in Enterprise™.
 Some of them are found in languages not ready for corporate usage like: